 Contrary to popular belief, the glory hole is not a modern invention.
 The glory hole made its mark upon society long before modern-day perverts began drilling holes in public toilets, adult bookstores and gay bathhouses.
+Here we look at the use of the glory hole in history and its huge impact upon human societies.

 The Glory Hole in the Ancient World

 Gay historians have traced the first appearance of the glory hole all the way back to Ancient Egypt.
-According to Edgar Pooplar, Dean of Gayness at Brighton University and author of “Gays in Space: A Visual Guide,” Egyptian hieroglyphs quite clearly show the glory hole in use.
+According to Edgar Pooplar, Dean of Gayness at Brighton University and author of “Gays in Space: A Visual Guide,” Egyptian hieroglyphs clearly show the glory hole in use.
 Many historians have highlighted the following glyph sequence as a prime example of the glory hole in Ancient Egypt:

 As trade increased between European, Middle Eastern and African nations, so too did the prevalence of the glory hole.
 Ancient Greece, a well-known haven for gay sex, bum banditry and hairy women (characteristics that still define Greece today), was quick to adopt the glory hole.

-Members of Greek high society embraced this new sexual fetish with great glee.
+Members of Greek high-society embraced this new sexual fetish with great glee.
 Hetaerae — independent, influential and educated prostitutes — were the first to place glory holes in toilets.

-In the image below (Fig. 1a), you can see a representation of a Greek hetaerae urinating into a skyphos (a large wine-cup) while engaging in an act of fellatio via an ornate glory hole.
+In the image below (Fig. 1a), you can see a representation of a Greek hetaerae urinating into a skyphos (a large wine cup) while engaging in an act of fellatio via an ornate glory hole.

 Below (Fig. 1b), you can see an elaborate glory hole plug from Athens c.
 460–425 BC.